Behavioral Health Care Management Program

 Behavioral Health Program components:

-- Care/Utilization Management for inpatient, partial hospitalization, residential treatment center services, and some outpatient behavioral health care services
+- Inpatient Management for inpatient, partial hospitalization, residential treatment center services, and some outpatient behavioral health care services

 - Intensive Case Management provides intensive levels of intervention for members experiencing a high severity of symptoms.